faramarzmunshi/d2l-nlp/README.md

 ---
 ---

-## Notebook 2: Word2Vec + Other basic word embedding models
+## Notebook 2: The Basics of Word Embeddings
   - Why do we use word embeddings?
   - Distributed vs Distributional embeddings
   - Walkthrough of getting to Word2Vec and GLoVe embeddings